Seven Useful Questions in Density Functional Theory

-Density functional theory (DFT) and its applications are an enormous subject in physical sciences~\cite{JSP16,PEE20,NPSB11,ZJSW19,HCC14}.
+\sec{Introduction} Density functional theory (DFT) and its applications are an enormous subject in physical sciences~\cite{JSP16,PEE20,NPSB11,ZJSW19,HCC14}.
 Very likely, more than 50,000 papers each year publish the results of Kohn-Sham DFT calculations~\cite{PGB14}.
 Given this impact, it is surprising how few resources are devoted to further developing the theory, relative to those in machine-learning~\cite{SHMH16,JEPH21,LCBG22,SAAD22,SCSN22,CNDF22} or quantum computing~\cite{P18, AABM19, HHYJ20, CABP21, MLAL22}.
 After all, even very small improvements in our current DFT approximations can have enormous impact in applications in science and technology \cite{SRP15}.

 Within the space of unexplored theory, there is therefore also tremendous room for contributions from mathematicians and mathematical physicists.
-In this paper, we take a random walk through problems thrown up in the development of density functional theory.
-While far from an exhaustive list of all open questions relevant to DFT \cite{MBAGL02,RP11,BD14,F20,FHJN21,WARTCDT22}, solutions to some of these will have clear immediate impact.
+In this paper, we take a sampling of problems thrown up in the development of density functional theory, all of which were encountered by the last author (KB).
+This list of problems differs in nature from many of those currently studied in the mathematical literature, as our problems have all arisen in the course of practical calculations in the field \cite{MBAGL02,RP11,BD14,F20,FHJN21,WARTCDT22,EST23}.
+Solutions to some of these will have clear immediate impact.
 Others are (currently) intellectual curiosities, but of course such curiosities often lead later to very tangible results.
 Anyone of a mathematical inclination that is interested in one of these problems is invited to contact the authors.

-In the following, after introducing basic notation, we discuss a variety of fairly rudimentary problems where mathematical techniques (varying from mathematical physics to applied mathematics) might prove helpful.
-Each problem is of interest in its own right, but there are also deep connections between many of them.
-The resolution of any of them would be important to the field, and some would be immediately useful.
-All have led to some enjoyment over the years, but without resolution.